YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 	 The best strategies based on backward induction are drawn in the tree.
 The best strategy for player 1 (blue) is to Exit, while the best strategy for player 2 (purple) is to Defect.
 - Evaluations: e.g., efficiency and fairness
- 	Backward induction is efficient because it is easy to illustrate and understand both by the tree and by the concept.
+ 	Backward induction is efficient and fair in a completely ideal situation because it is easy to illustrate and understand both by the tree and by the concept.
 There is no need to build a complex model to find the best strategies.
 We just need to compare the several strategies and find the maximum.
 That is, backward induction can identify the efficient outcome of a game, which maximizes the total payoffs of all players.
 It considers the entire game and all possible strategies of the players, which allows it to find the strategy that maximizes the overall outcome.

- 	However, it might not fairness in some cases.
+ 	However, it might not be fair and efficient in some cases.
 Backward induction assumes that all players are rational and have complete information about the game.
 In reality, players may have limited information, and their decisions may be influenced by factors such as emotions or social norms.
 Therefore, the outcome identified by backward induction may not always be achievable or desirable in practice.
 Also, for some games that might have more than one equilibrium, backward induction can only find one outcome.
 It cannot give all the possible results of the game.

 ### Code
 - Game Environment